SlimeDog/FakeBlock/README.md

-NOTE: Husk removed the (open) sources from Github (and not found elsewhere).
+NOTE: Husk removed the sources from Github (and not found elsewhere).
+Since it was originally released under an MIT open source licence (included), it is provided here, from a saved copy, for further development.
-      Fortunately, we saved a copy previously.

 # FakeBlock